MikeVedsted/JoinMe/README.md

 <br/>

 ## The project 💡
-To organise our thoghts, narrow down the scope and give **you** an idea of what we are building, we've composed this table:
+To organise our thoughts, narrow down the scope and give **you** an idea of what we are building, we've composed this table:
 |      |      |
 |------|------|
 |**We are building** | An app that let's users connect around sporting activities in their area |